 You can also attach many more file types to your messages -- including ZIP, PDF, and TXT files -- to make it easier to share files with friends.
-Just remember, you’re still subject to the file size limits so you won’t be cancelling your cloud storage just yet.
+Just remember, you’re still subject to the file size limits so you won’t be canceling your cloud storage just yet.

 Current RCS Limitations (The Bad News)